oksanagit/Hello_test/README.md

 15931539456 bytes (16 GB) copied, 597.654 s, 26.7 MB/s
 Thu Oct 11 15:21:45 EDT 2018
 root@oksana-linux:/home/oksana#

-You are ready to
 </code></pre>
-Word of warning: dd command will happily overwrite your system's hard drive if you use the wrong /dev/sdX and it won't warn you or anything since you are root.
-Always double check the dd commands! dd stands for Disk Destroyer.
+**Word of warning:** *_dd command will happily overwrite your system's hard drive if you use the wrong /dev/sdX and it won't warn you or anything since you are root._* Always double check the dd commands! dd stands for Disk Destroyer.

 You can plug your microSD card and boot, however if your microSD card size was more then 16GB, you will not be able to use it at this time.

-## Extend your disc partition
+## Extend your disc partition and file system.
-we used this website as a resource.
+We used [this link](http://www.runeaudio.com/documentation/troubleshooting/extend-partition-sd/) as a resource.
 The commands below will output information about all your partitions.
-We will include only the one we are resizing.
+We will show outputs only the partition which is being resized.
 <pre><code>
 root@oksana-linux:/home/oksana# fdisk -l
 ......